 On April 26, 2010, we announced that Mr. Carl ("Chuck") Rubin would be appointed President and Chief Operating Officer and as a member of our Board of Directors effective May 10, 2010.
-The Company completed the previously announced transition period and on August 31, 2010, Ms. Kirby informed the Board of Directors that she intends to resign as Chief Executive Officer effective after the close of business on September 2, 2010.
-On August 31, 2010 Mr. Rubin was appointed Chief Executive Officer and President of Ulta effective upon Ms. Kirby's resignation.
-Lyn Kirby is expected to continue providing guidance and counsel to the Company as a member of the Company's Board of Directors through March 17, 2011.
+The Company completed the previously announced transition period, and on August 31, 2010, Mr. Rubin was appointed Chief Executive Officer and President of Ulta, effective September 2, 2010.